 You can rustle up this oats milk smoothie in less than five minutes.
 The rich flavour is to die for, and completely alkalising for stronger bones.

 Oats milk is a reasonable alternative to dairy and it can be blended up in only five minutes.
-After filtering off the liquid, use that fibre in your cooking; it is of the highest quality.
+After filtering off the liquid, use that fibre in your cooking; it is of the highest quality for lowering cholesterol.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!